1918: War, influenza and football

 A timeline of the 1918 Nebraska Cornhuskers’ season and the challenges caused by war and pandemic.

 • Back: Cypreanson, Hoyt, Dana, M. Munn, Ross, Schissler.

 Running a college football program during a major war is a challenge enough.
-Calls to duty send rosters into constant flux.
+Calls to military duty send rosters into constant flux.
 Sports tend to slip several notches down society’s list of priorities.